-It's spring in the kitchen garden at Longshaw.
-The garden is buzzing at this time of year – time to catch up with the volunteer Kitchen Gardeners as spring is in full swing...
+It's summer in the kitchen garden at Longshaw.
+The garden is buzzing at this time of year – time to catch up with the volunteer Kitchen Gardeners as summer is in full swing...

 What’s your favourite thing about the Peak District - favourite spots, memories, connections?

 I first discovered Longshaw in the early 1970s as a student and fell in love with it.
 I love being in the countryside so the fact that the Peak District is just a few miles from where I live in Sheffield is great – Linda C

 How did you get started as a volunteer?
 What were the circumstances?

 We were already volunteers with the Mudlarks group, who were asked to help with the initial clearance of the garden site.
 It seemed an interesting project to get involved with from the start, and indeed proved to be – Angela and Mike W

 What do you enjoy about the role you are doing?